Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Introduction

 Acknowledgements:

-The authors are grateful to Francisco Presas for suggesting to prove the existence of leafwise symplectic structure by that of {leafwise Lefschetz fibration}.
-Also, they are grateful to Masaaki Ue for lots of information on the topology of elliptic surfaces.
+The authors are grateful to Francisco Presas for suggesting to prove the existence of leafwise symplectic structure by that of foliated Lefschetz fibration.
+Also, they are grateful to Masaaki Ue for lots of important information and suggestions on the topology of elliptic surfaces.